Alexanders / spring / summer / autumn / winter / edible

 Alexanders is a stout biennial, typically growing from 1-2 metres.
 It has a solid and easily peeled green, green-yellow stem, becoming hollow with age.
-On top of the stem sits an umbelifer or flowering dome of yellow-petalled flowers, making it easier to distinguish from other plants in this family as their flowers are typically white.

 The leaves are glossy, bluntly toothed with broad segments.
 The leaves have a distinctly purple veined sheath at their base, and grow in groups of three.